Frequently Asked Questions

 What will happen at my first session?

-In the first session, you and your potential therapist will interview each other to see if the two of you are a good match.
+When you first meet, you and your potential therapist will interview each other to see if the two of you are a good fit.
 You will be charged for the session.
-Feel free to ask your therapist questions about her or his style and approach.
-Your therapist will ask about your current difficulties and your history.
-At the end of the session, she or he will make recommendations about the type and frequency of therapy you might need and will discuss fees and schedule.
+Ask your therapist questions about their style and approach.
+Your therapist will ask about your current problems and your history.
+At the end of the session, she or he will make recommendations about the kind therapy you might need and will discuss fees and schedule.

-You may decide to interview more than one therapist if you aren’t certain you feel comfortable with the first therapist you meet.
+You may want to interview more than one therapist if you aren’t sure you feel comfortable with the first therapist you meet.
 Feeling a sense of a good fit between you and your therapist is most important, so don’t hesitate to ask for another session or a referral to another therapist if you’re not sure.

 How long will I need to come to therapy?
 And how often?

-The answer to these questions depends on the types of problems you are seeking to address.
+The answer to these questions depends on the types of problems you have.
 Typically, therapy lasts for a minimum of several months.
-We recommend you begin therapy by coming at least once a week to give you and your therapist a chance to get to know each other.
-You and your therapist will decide together how often to come and when to end therapy.
+We recommend you begin therapy by coming at least once a week, while you and your therapist get to know each other.
+You and your therapist will decide together how often to meet and when to end therapy.

 When is group therapy recommended?

-Group therapy is a great place to explore issues connected to how you relate to others.
-If you are experiencing conflict in relationships, problems with emotional intimacy, or if you are feeling isolated and alone, group therapy may be helpful.
-Group therapy may also be an affordable alternative to individual therapy.
+Group therapy is a great place to explore how you relate to others.
+If you are experiencing conflict in relationships, problems with emotional intimacy, or if you are feeling isolated and alone, group therapy can help.
+Group therapy is also an affordable alternative to individual therapy.

 Can I call for a friend or adult family member who needs therapy?

 Feel free to call us for a consultation about your friend or family member.
-While the decision to begin therapy will be up to that individual, you can support their decision-making by providing them with information about therapy options.
-It may also be helpful to come in for a few sessions yourself, to get support and guidance in coping with the problems of your loved one.
+While the decision to start therapy is up to that individual, you can help them find information about therapy options.
+It may also help to come in for a few sessions yourself to get support and guidance in coping with the problems of your loved one.

 What is the structure of Lakeview Center for Psychotherapy?

-We are a cooperative of independent professionals.
-Each therapist in the cooperative operates their own private practice.
-We meet regularly as a clinical community to support and enrich each other’s work.
+We are a collaborative group of made up of therapists in private practice.
+We meet regularly as a community to support and enrich each other’s work.
 You can see more than one therapist in our practice in order to met your specific needs.

-If you have other questions, please feel free to call us at 773-525-3322 or use our online contact form.
+If you have other questions, please feel free to call us at 773-525-3322 for a consultation or use our online contact form.